joshydavid/information-security-study-notes/resources/intrusion-detection-prevention-system.md

 - Monitors traffic on a network
 - Positioned behind firewalls
-- Use case
-  - Detects and blocks exploits such as DDoS, worms, or unauthorized attempts
+- Use case -> detects and blocks exploits such as DDoS, worms, or unauthorized attempts

 ### Host-based IPS (HIPS)